-The control and periodic review of appointments of individuals as members of the cancer center resides solely with the deputy director of The Ohio State University Comprehensive Cancer Center (OSUCCC) resides solely with the cancer center’s deputy director, who reviews membership annually to ensure compliance with cancer center policy.
-Membership approval by the OSUCCC director annually coincides with the Cancer Center Support Grant (CCSG) Progress Report.
+The control and periodic review of appointments of individuals as members of the cancer center resides solely with the deputy director of The Ohio State University Comprehensive Cancer Center (OSUCCC).
+The deputy director will review the membership of the OSUCCC on an annual basis to ensure compliance with the cancer center policy.
+Approval by the OSUCCC director annually to coincide with the CCSG Progress Report.

 All individuals applying for OSUCCC membership must have an active faculty appointment at The Ohio State University or an affiliated university and be eligible for principal investigator (PI) status on research proposals (i.e., at the rank of research scientist or higher).

-The associate member is also expected to participate in program meetings, present research seminars, work collaboratively on research projects within and among the OSUCCC programs, use the OSUCCC Shared Resources, attend the annual scientific meeting and, if applicable, fully participate in the center’s mission to accrue patients to clinical trials.
-Renewal will be based on the level of participation in the program and the contribution to cancer research that the investigator has demonstrated.
+The associate member is also expected to actively participate in program meetings, present research seminars, work collaboratively on research projects within and among the OSUCCC programs, use the OSUCCC Shared Resources, attend the annual scientific meeting and if applicable, fully participate in our mission to accrue patients to clinical trials.
+Renewal will be based on the level of participation in the program and the contribution to cancer research the investigator has demonstrated.

-Full Member: To obtain full membership status in the OSUCCC, an investigator must have an established cancer-focused research program and be a PI on an actively funded NCI or other peer-reviewed, cancer-focused research grant or project within a multi-investigator grant (as defined by NCI guidelines).
-Alternatively, a full member may be an investigator who makes significant contributions to cancer research.
-Significant contributions could be serving as a PI of a national or investigator-initiated cancer trial, being an essential member of a cancer-focused team project or being an essential contributor to authoring high-impact, cancer-focused manuscripts.
+Full Member: To obtain full membership status in the OSUCCC, an investigator must have an established cancer-focused research program, be a principal investigator on an actively funded NCI or other peer-reviewed, cancer-focused research grant or project within a multi-investigator grant (as defined by NCI guidelines).
+Alternatively, a full member may be an investigator that makes substantial contributions to cancer research.
+Significant contributions could be a PI of a national or investigator-initiated cancer trial, being an essential team member of a cancer-focused team project or being an essential contributor to authoring high impact cancer-focused manuscripts.

 It is expected that full members will actively participate in program meetings, present research seminars, work collaboratively on research projects within and among the OSUCCC programs, use the OSUCCC Shared Resources and attend the Annual Scientific Meeting.

-To apply for membership in the OSUCCC, an investigator must submit the following information to the office of the Director of Research Operations of the OSUCCC:
+To apply for membership in the OSUCCC, the investigator must submit the following information to the office of the Director of Research Operations of the OSUCCC:

 - Completed OSUCCC membership application